maggi-lan/myblog/README.md

 ## Design Decisions & Trade Offs
 ### Templating
  I didn't use the `posts.html` template to display search results despite requiring a very similar table structure because it doesn't display posts.
 This results in a small amount of repeated code. `posts.html` also combines the table and pagination which is another reason for this issue.
 Since this is a very small project, I didn't mind it but I will definitely keep in mind to not copy paste code.

-### CSS
-`styles.css` was mostly written by ChatGPT.
-I would like to mention that this is the only place where I have used AI to generate code because styling didn't feel like coding and I was too invested in implementing the backend logic.
-I still added a few of my own changes to the CSS at the end so it's not completely made by AI.

 ### Database
 I wanted to add a `DEFAULT` constraint (after creating the table) for the `pfp` column from `users` table but I couldn't alter the constraints of the table because of the limitations of sqlite.
 In the future I am thinking about switching to Postgres or MYSQL because they are scalable too.
 But since this was a very small scale project, I was okay with it.